 When someone tries to log on to a meter after business hours, is the attempt recorded anywhere?

 Diagnostics Logs -> Device Events.
 This location will show logon attempts that occur outside of business hours.

-Make the Pulse meter parts different colors to differentiate from other meters.
+Make the Pulse meter parts different colours to differentiate from other meters.
 Include "Pulse" somewhere on the meter too

-We have already done this with a different button color and a wireless symbol on the trigger guard.
+We have already done this with a different button colour and a wireless symbol on the trigger guard.